Accessing and Managing Financial Data

 )

-In a subsequent chapter, we also use the 10 monthly industry portfolios, so let us fetch that data, too.
+In a subsequent chapter, we also use the monthly returns from ten industry portfolios, so let us fetch that data, too.

 industries_ff_monthly = (industries_ff_monthly_raw